reltubttam/flatback/README.md

 ### Connecting fs.readFile to an express route

 Flatback.func returns a function that can be used directly, in this case to handle an incomming express http request.
-When yielding a function, if a single callback is used, the array returned by the yield will exactly match the data passed to it, here the err & data from reading a file.
+When yielding a function within th generator function, if a single callback is used, the array returned by the yield will exactly match the data passed to it, here the err & data from reading a file.
 ```js
 const flatback = require('flatback');
 const fs = require('fs');